Ovakefali13/buerro/README.md

 All test files need to start with `test*.py` or provide a different `-p` option to discover.

 Use the target `make test` to discover tests within a module tracking coverage.
-The tests are run from the virtual environmet, you don't have to activate it, before running `make`.
+The tests are run from the virtual environment, you don't have to activate it, before running `make`.

 ### Debugging